Qzjb/Causal-CRFV/README.md

 ![CRFV](image/Fig1.png)
 ## 📦 Download

-To reproduce the results in the paper, please download the dataset and pre-trained models from [this shared folder](https://drive.google.com/drive/folders/1gU_92qYOAVcifI2H8bcxBzf4VPZtPINc?usp=sharing).
+To replicate the results presented in the paper, please download the dataset and pre-trained models from [this shared folder](https://drive.google.com/drive/folders/1gU_92qYOAVcifI2H8bcxBzf4VPZtPINc?usp=sharing).

 Then organize them in the following structure: